-The undersigned stockholder(s) hereby appoint(s) Dirk Thye and Brendan Hannah, or either of them, as proxies, each having full power of substitution, to vote all of the shares of common stock of, Quince Therapeutics, Inc., that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held on May 24, 2023, at 11:00 A.M. local time, via live webcast on the internet at https://web.lumiagm.com/294872708, and any adjournment or postponement thereof, on all matters set forth on the reverse side and in its/their discretion upon such other matters as may properly come before the Annual Meeting.
+The undersigned stockholder(s) hereby appoint(s) Dirk Thye and Brendan Hannah, and each of them, as proxies for the undersigned, each to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Quince Therapeutics, Inc. that the undersigned stockholder(s) may be entitled to vote at the Annual Meeting of Stockholders of Quince Therapeutics, Inc. to be held on June 5, 2024, at 10:00 a.m.
+Pacific Time (local time), via live webcast on the internet at https://web.lumiconnect.com/294872708, and any and all adjournments or postponements thereof, with all powers that the undersigned(s) would possess if personally present, on all matters set forth on the reverse side and in accordance with the instructions set forth on the reverse side, with discretionary authority as to any other business that may properly come before the Annual Meeting.

-The undersigned hereby acknowledge(s) receipt of a copy of Quince Therapeutics, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the Securities and Exchange Commission on March 15, 2023, and the Definitive Proxy Statement dated April 27, 2023.
-The undersigned hereby expressly revokes any and all proxies heretofore given or executed by the undersigned with respect to the shares of stock represented by this proxy and, by filing this proxy with the Secretary of Quince Therapeutics, Inc., gives notice of such revocation.
+The undersigned hereby acknowledge(s) receipt of a copy of Quince Therapeutics, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the Securities and Exchange Commission on April 1, 2024, and the Definitive Proxy Statement dated April 24, 2024.
+The undersigned hereby expressly revokes any and all proxies heretofore given or executed by the undersigned with respect to the shares of stock represented by this proxy and, by filing this proxy with the Secretary of Quince Therapeutics, Inc., gives notice of such revocation

-This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
-Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal One of the Proxy Statement, FOR an amendment to our certificate of incorporation to effect a reverse stock split of our issued and outstanding common stock as described in Proposal Two of the Proxy Statement FOR the ratification of the selection of BDO USA, LLP as the Company's independent registered public accounting firm as described in Proposal Three of the Proxy Statement and FOR the approval of the compensation of the proxy statement.
-This proxy may be revoked at any time prior to the time it is voted.
+This proxy, when properly executed and returned, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted FOR ALL NOMINEES listed in Proposal One of the Proxy Statement, FOR an amendment to our certificate of incorporation to effect a reverse stock split of our issued and outstanding common stock at a ratio of one-for-ten as described in Proposal Two of the Proxy Statement, FOR the ratification of the selection of BDO USA, P.C. as the Company's independent registered public accounting firm as described in Proposal Three of the Proxy Statement and FOR the approval of the compensation of the Company's named executive officers as described in Proposal Four of the Proxy Statement, in the discretion of the proxy holders upon any other business as may properly come before the Annual Meeting of Stockholders or any adjournment or postponement as may properly come before the Annual Meeting of Stockholders or any adjournment or postponement thereof.